Loading...

 How to consume Cheese Sandwich, Coffee With Milk And Sugar without glucose spikes

-Include a source of lean protein in your meal, such as a slice of turkey or chicken breast, to help stabilize blood sugar levels.
+Include a source of protein with your meal, such as a small handful of nuts or a boiled egg, to help stabilize your blood sugar levels.

-Engage in light physical activity, such as a short walk, after eating to help your body use glucose more efficiently and reduce spikes.
+Engage in light physical activity, such as a short walk, after eating to help your muscles use the glucose more efficiently.

 healthspan-mbl